MLIR

 Bufferization in MLIR is the process of converting the tensor type to the memref type.
 Simply put, bufferization is the process of converting computations on the mathematical tensor construct to computations on physical memory buffers.
 The bufferization dialect contains operations/interfaces specific to the bufferization passes.

-An overview of the bufferization infrastructure and important conceptual details related to using the MLIR dialect conversion infrastructure can be found in bufferization and buffer deallocation.
+An overview of the bufferization infrastructure and important conceptual details related to using the MLIR dialect conversion infrastructure can be found in bufferization and ownership-based buffer deallocation.

 Operations